alicemunsal/dohex/DoHex2.md

 DOD's standpoint is to separate data from behavior.
 Thus we can achieve; simplified thinking, better performance, better testability.

-> Programmer's job is not the write code; Programmer's job is to solve (data transformation) problems
+> Programmer's job is not the write code; Programmer's job is to solve (data transformation) problems.

 ## DoHex

 Software Architecture is the blueprint of the software system.
 It is about making fundamental choices that are hard to change once implemented.
 It is the big picture.
+We know that, a software a

 we can start with monolith and split them into microservices programming is organizing thinking with diagrams, bunch of boxes and lines.